2025 U.S. immigration enforcement protests: Background

-Protests
+2025

 Alabama

-On January 29, an anti-mass deportation public demonstration took place in downtown Albertville.
+On January 29, 2025, an anti-mass deportation public demonstration took place in downtown Albertville.
 Many demonstrators chanted bilingual slogans such as "nobody is illegal on stolen land".
 Representative Robert Aderholt, whose congressional district includes Albertville, characterized the demonstration as "deeply concerning".
 Albertville is one of Alabama's most Hispanic cities with roughly a third of the population identifying as Hispanic or Latino in the 2020 census.

 California

-February
+February 2025

 On February 2, a large anti-mass deportation protest began at Olvera Street in Downtown Los Angeles.
 The event was organized in response to increased immigration enforcement activities by the U.S. Immigration and Customs Enforcement (ICE).
 Participants gradually amassed into a crowd of several thousand as the protest progressed, with many carrying Mexican flags and banners with pro-immigration messages such as "Nobody is illegal" and "Viva Mexico".
 Demonstrators marched to and temporarily occupied portions of the Hollywood Freeway, leading to traffic disruptions in the downtown area.
 By approximately 4:00 PM PST, the LAPD Central Division confirmed that demonstrators voluntarily vacated the freeway and reassembled at City Hall.
 No arrests were reported.

 On the same date, an anti-mass deportation protest was held in San Diego, which attracted more than a thousand participants.
 The demonstration began at the San Diego Convention Center and proceeded through the Gaslamp Quarter to the "Coming Together" sculpture at Park Boulevard.
 The sculpture was symbolically chosen for its representation of unity.

 On February 7, multiple high schools across Los Angeles staged walkouts and congregated at City Hall.